Cinnamon Roll dough

 Recipe is on the left - keep reading below for the reasons we use these ingredients:

-White Kamut (khorasan) flour - Kamut is an ancient grain, more easily digested, not hybridized, not sprayed, not contaminated with pesticides - the best all-purpose flour we have found, and healthy.
+White Khorasan) flour - Khorasan is an ancient grain, more easily digested and not hybridized Our Khorasan flour is not sprayed, not contaminated with pesticides - the best all-purpose flour we have found, and healthy.

 Scalded Milk - milk adds tenderness and color to dough, and scalding the milk helps to neutralize the whey proteins and allows the dough to rise better.